tnlin/tnlin.github.io/_pages/about.md

   <img src="https://tnlin.github.io/images/logo-nctu.png" width="150" hspace="20" vspace="10">
 </p>

 Ting-En (Tony) Lin is a senior researcher at [Tongyi Laboratory, Alibaba Group](https://tongyi.aliyun.com/).
 His research focuses on [Natural Language Processing](https://tnlin.github.io/), [Conversational AI](https://tnlin.github.io/), and [Multimodal Understanding](https://tnlin.github.io/).
-He publishes papers and serves as a program committee for various leading conferences such as ACL/EMNLP/AAAI.
+He publishes papers and serves as a program committee for various leading conferences such as ACL/AAAI/ICLR/NeurIPS.
 Tony received his MPhil degree in Computer Science and Technology at Tsinghua University ([THU](https://www.tsinghua.edu.cn/en/)), working with Prof. [Hua Xu](https://thuiar.github.io/), and his bachelor’s degree from Electrical and Computer Engineering at the National Chiao Tung University ([NCTU](https://www.nctu.edu.tw/)).

 [![Page Views](https://badges.toozhao.com/badges/01HDFPSGSP5M786DV2YXNVP9CC/green.svg)](https://badges.toozhao.com/stats/01HDFPSGSP5M786DV2YXNVP9CC)

 ## News
 ### 2024
+- Sep.
+2024: Our latest work **MMEvol: Empowering Multimodal Large Language Models with Evol-Instruct** has released code, data, and model on the [Huggingface](https://huggingface.co/datasets/Tongyi-ConvAI/MMEvol).
+Check it out on [arXiv](https://arxiv.org/abs/2409.05840).
 - May.
 2024: Our two papers, **Attention Bucket** and **Masked Thought** on LLM tools and planning, have been accepted to [ACL 2024](https://2024.aclweb.org/)!@Bangkok
 - Apr.
 2024: We are pleased to introduce our latest survey: **A Survey on Self-Evolution of Large Language Models**, which presents a conceptual framework for the self-evolution of LLMs (such as WizardLM, LLaMA, and Phi).
 Check it out on [arXiv](https://arxiv.org/abs/2404.14387).